axeloz/vagrant-lamp/README.md

 In some cases, you might need to create a dedicated virtual host to access your project.
 For example: http://myproject.local:8080.

-**For Mac and Unix systems:** In order to do so, a script `create-vhost.sh` is provided to the root of the repository.
+For Mac and Unix systems: in order to do so, a script `create-vhost.sh` is provided to the root of the repository.
 Make sure it is executable (`chmod +x create-vhost.sh`) and run it (`./create-vhost.sh`).
 Just follow the instructions, the script will then create an entry into the `/etc/hosts` file and will add the virtual host to Apache into the `vagrant-lamp/apache/conf` folder.
 Finally it will reload Apache.

-**In any case:** You may also do it manually by creating the Apache virtual host configuration file into the `vagrant-lamp/apache/conf`.
+In any case: you may also do it manually by creating the Apache virtual host configuration file into the `vagrant-lamp/apache/conf`.
 Attention: the file must be named with a `.conf` suffix.
 You must also add manually an entry into the `hosts` file.
 Finally you must reload Apache on the VM machine using `service apache2 reload`.